 Current position: Chair of the Association of Health Insurance Companies in the Netherlands

-In his previous career, Dirk Jan held high-level positions in the Dutch diplomatic and civil service, as secretary general of the MFA, permanent representative to the UN in New York and ambassador to the People's Republic of China.
+Previously, Dirk Jan held high-level positions in the Dutch diplomatic and civil service, as secretary general of the Ministry of Foreign Affairs, permanent representative to the UN in New York and ambassador to the People's Republic of China.
 In academia, he served as the (executive) president of Delft University of Technology.
+In the past five years, he has held the chair of the Sanquin Foundation, the organisation responsible for the blood supply in the Netherlands.

 Term of office: 2016-2020